Football: City crush Stoke with magnificent seven, Palace stun Chelsea

 Fabregas hit the crossbar but Chelsea were unable to avoid a second successive league defeat after their damaging 1-0 loss to Manchester City before the international break.

-Antonio Conte's fouth placed side, beaten three times this term, are now nine points behind City.
+Antonio Conte's fourth-placed side, beaten three times this term, are now nine points behind City.

+"The performance level today was not up to the standard it should be.
+We played poorly," Chelsea captain Gary Cahill said.

 At Anfield, Liverpool manager Jurgen Klopp was left infuriated by United boss Jose Mourinho's ultra-cautious game-plan.